varungohil/varungohil.github.io/research.md

 for a wide variety of apps and memory technologies.

 - **Characterization of Contemporary Benchmarks**<br>
-In this project, we characterize the four contemporary benchmarks - SPEC CPU 2017, PARSEC 3, SPLASH 3 and OpenBLAS using Intel Pin.
+In this project, we characterize four contemporary benchmarks - SPEC CPU 2017, PARSEC 3, SPLASH 3 and OpenBLAS using Intel Pin.
 We present the design and implementation of FAB - a framework built with Pin and Python based workflow which allows user-driven analysis of benchmarks across multiple axes like instruction distributions, types of instructions, memory accesses etc. through an interactive Python interface to check for desired characteristics, across multiple benchmark suites.